The Flock (film)

-Synopsis
+Plot

 A hyper-vigilant agent of the Department of Public Safety Erroll Babbage checks on registered sex offenders.
 Burnt out after a long career, he has become frustrated with the system of sex offender monitoring.
-With little faith in humanity left he takes on one last job to find a missing girl.
+With little faith in humanity left, he takes on one last job to find a missing girl.

 He is three weeks away from taking early retirement and his final job is to train his young female replacement Allison Lowry.
 After being left a newspaper with his characteristic headline circling, he is convinced the case of kidnapping is connected to a paroled sex offender he's monitoring and he takes it upon himself to find the victim at all costs.

 Errol is eventually forced to leave the department early due to his relentless interrogation of sexual offenders and occasional vigilante actions against them.
 His efforts center on Viola, a woman who has a history of being abused but is known to have a connection to another culprit that Errol suspects to have taken the girl.
 Together with his partner they figure out that Viola has become an abuser herself and is the ringleader in a kidnapping and torture syndicate.
 They track her down to a deserted scrap heap where they find the latest kidnapped girl as well as corpses of previous victims.
 The movie ends with Viola being brought to book after Errol considers killing her.
 Errol and Allison realize that in fighting the monsters involved in sexual offenses, they must not become monsters themselves.